jeffreygarc/ohmconnect-event/README.md

 # Ohmconnect-event
 Get information about upcoming OhmHour events in Home Assistant.

-With this integration, you can access the scheduled start and end times of an upcoming OhmHour event, along with the total duration of the event.
+With this integration, you can access the scheduled start and end times of the next upcoming OhmHour event, along with the total duration of the event.

 # Installation